gtumbaga/gConfig/README.md

 ### gBaltAltBG
 gBaltAltBG is my 2nd newest color scheme.
 I changed the background blue, and slightly updated some of the other colors to make them easier to see on the new bg blue.
-I also changed back to the utilization of a terminal bg color that is seperate from the 16 specified ANSI colors.
+I also changed back to the utilization of a terminal bg color that is separate from the 16 specified ANSI colors.

 Here are the colors used: